Surfing in Iceland – A Spot-by-Spot Guide

 Surfing in Iceland is a real experience.
 Combine volcanic reefs and epic point breaks with almost ceaseless Atlantic swell and you get a picture of what’s on offer.
 Also remember that this is one of the great frontiers of European surfing.
 No one has discovered Iceland’s full potential.

-Almost everyone agrees that the stand-out surf region in Iceland is the Reykjanes Peninsula.
-That’s also known as the Southern Peninsula because it juts out from the southwestern edge of the country.
 Entirely volcanic from tip to toe, the headland has bays of black sand that get refracting waves for beginners but also gnarly basalt reefs that are pros only.
-You can get to most in just 30 minutes from the capital of ReykjavÃk.
+You can get to most in just 30 minutes from the capital of Reykjavรญk.

-That’s really just a taster of what’s on offer when it comes to surfing in Iceland, though.
-As with a great many other adventure pursuits – hiking, skiing, wild camping – this is a true frontier.
-We’ve heard great things about empty bays of wild mountains and peeling rights over on the sides of Snæfellsjökull Volcano and loads more untrodden surf in eastern Iceland.
-We’ll leave that neatly under the radar.
+We’ve heard great things about empty bays of wild mountains and peeling rights over on the sides of Snรฆfellsjรถkull Volcano and loads more untrodden surf in eastern Iceland.
+We’ll leave that neatly under the radar and for those who have the appetite for an adventure.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!